LambdaLabsML/training_results_v4.0/Lambda/benchmarks/gpt3/implementations/nemo/Lambda.md

-# Running mlcommon BERT benchmark on Lambda 1-Click Clusters
+# Running mlcommon GPT3 benchmark on Lambda 1-Click Clusters

 ## Install SLURM/Enroot/Pyxis/Docker registry
 These are pre-installed by Lambda engineers.